-3.3 Say-it grid
+3.2 Say-it grid

-Say-it grids can be applied to any context, as an interactive way of processing information that has been discussed.

-Say-it grids can also be an effective lead into writing, because the students have had time to process the information before they begin writing.
+Say-it grids can be applied to any context, as an interactive way of processing information or texts that have already been read/heard and discussed.
+They can also be an effective lead into writing because the students have had time to process the information before they are asked to begin writing.

-A В 1.
-You are 15 years old.
-You live in an area where there are no public water pipes.
-Explain how you will help your family during a drought.
+Α В 1.
+You are a 15 year old.
+Your water tank at home is nearly empty.
+Explain how you will help your family conserve water during a drought.
 You are a police officer.
 Explain how you will help people during a flood.
 2. You are a grandparent who looks after the family garden.
 Explain how you will look after your garden during a drought.
-You are a politician.
-Explain to the local community how spending money on a new drainage system will protect them from floods.
+You are a member of the island Kaupule.
+Explain to the local community how preparing a cyclone action plan may protect them in the future.

-- Divide the class into groups of four. - Divide students into A and B and then into 1 and 2 in each group so they know their speech topic. - Students are given time to research and note the main points of their argument. - Next, students take turns to speak in their group, one box at a time. - This could be followed up by a piece of writing.
+- Divide the class into groups of four. - Divide students into A and B and then into 1 and 2 in each group so they know their speech topic. - Students are given a few minutes to research and note the main points of their argument. - Next, students take turns to speak in their group, one box at a time. - To lead into writing, you could model with the students a brainstorm or PMI (Plus Points, Minus Points, Interesting Points Methodology) on the topic.
+You could scaffold some writing frames for weaker students.